daguilarm/laravel-action-forms/README.md

 ## Important!

-In order to eliminate problems, always add an `id` attribute to each component.
+- In order to eliminate problems, always add an `id` attribute to each component.
+- Don't use all the dependencies.
+Each component will inform you of the dependencies it requires. **Only tailwindcss is required for all the components**.

 ## Create a form